-In this day and age, there is no reason that someone can not give you the courtesy to give you a call, text or email to let you know that they are not going to make their appointment.
+In this day and age, there is no reason that someone can not give you the courtesy to call, text or email to let you know that they will not make their appointment.
 So why do they still miss appointments?
-And how do you prevent no show clients?
+And how do you prevent no-show clients?

-Have a notice right on your business card.
+•Have a notice right on your business card.
 Keep it simple and to the point.

-State your policy on your till receipt.
+•State your policy on your till receipt.
 State it in bold right under your business contact information.

-Always state your cancellation policy when you book your clients by telephone or by online booking.
+• Always state your cancellation policy when you book your clients by telephone or by online booking.
 There is nothing wrong with reminding new clients and return clients of your policy.

-•When sending out your email promotions make sure to add a little blurb at the bottom reminding clients of your policy.
+•When sending out your email promotions, make sure to add a little blurb at the bottom, reminding clients of your policy.

-Have your policy posted on your social media accounts as well as your website and price lists.
+•Have your policy posted on your social media accounts as well as your website and price lists.
 Even just a simple reminder that you have a cancellation policy can be enough to remind your clients to respect it.

-Set your online scheduling up to send out automatic appointment reminders.
+•Set your online scheduling up to send out automatic appointment reminders.
 Make sure your policy is clearly stated in the reminder.

 So what happens after a client doesn’t show up?

 Did the client call one hour before saying she can’t leave the toilet?
 Did she call 6 hours before and explain that her child is throwing up?
-Or did the client just not show up all together with no phone call or notice.
+Or did the client just not show up altogether with no phone call or notice.